Immatrysomecoding/AMP-AIChatApp/README.md

 ## Mock UI

 This branch contains the mock UI implementation for the application.
-We've created interface designs for the login and signup screens.
+We've created interface designs for the login, signup, and chat screens.

 ### Widget Tree

-Below is the widget tree for the Login/Signup screens:
+#### Login/Signup Screens:

 ```
 Scaffold